Iatmul language: Negation

 The expression of negation is accomplished by different morphological structures which often are etymologically unrelated.

 Verbs are negated by placing the particle ana before the inflected verb.
 In case of non-verbal predicates or predicatively used adjectives, ana is placed in front of the pronominal subject marker.

 In dependent clauses, negation on the predicate is not possible.
 Therefore, negation is expressed by a periphrastic construction in which the suffix -lapman 'without' is attached to the predicate and combined with the auxiliary yi 'go'.

 To deny existence, the proclause ka'i is used.

 Ke, the reduced form of ka'i, is used together with a non-finite or a subordinate form of the verb to form the prohibitive.

 For the irrealis, the negator wana is used which cannot be combined with realis forms.

 The optative on the other hand is negated by the verbal suffix -la.

 Nominalized subordinate clauses

 One of the two types of subordinate clauses in Iatmul are nominalised clauses, which are used like attributive, adverbial or complement clauses.
 There are rare cases of headless relative clauses, where the predicate of the relative clause becomes the head.
 Usually this is avoided by preferring a general noun like du 'man' as a head.

 When the relative clause has a subject which is not co-referential with the head noun of the matrix clause, then the verb of the relative clause expresses this with a pronominal subject marker on the subordinate verb.

-It is important to note that some relative clauses do not have a common argument in the matrix clause so that the relation between the head noun and the relative clause becomes a matter of semantics or pragmatics rather than syntax.
+Some relative clauses do not have a common argument in the matrix clause so that the relation between the head noun and the relative clause becomes a matter of semantics or pragmatics rather than syntax.